All 4 federal prosecutors quit Stone case after DOJ overrules prosecutors on sentencing request

 Zelinsky, who is based at the Baltimore US attorney's office, was the Mueller prosecutor most closely associated with Stone's case while it was being investigated, and also played a significant role in questioning witnesses at Stone's trial.
 He stayed with the Stone case following the closure of Mueller's office and "resigned effective immediately after this filing" from his role in the DC US attorney's office, he wrote to the judge on Tuesday.

-A spokeswoman for the Baltimore US attorney's office said Tuesday afternoon that Zelinksy had not resigned from his position there.
+A spokeswoman for the Baltimore US attorney's office said Tuesday afternoon that Zelinsky had not resigned from his position there.

+After Zelinsky's filing, Kravis told the court he was also withdrawing from the case and resigning from the DC US attorney's office.
+Jed and Marando soon followed with withdrawals of their own, making clear that the revised sentencing recommendation prompted all four prosecutors who worked on the Stone case to leave it.

+Marando delivered a passionate closing argument to the jury at Stone's trial: "Truth matters," he told the jury.

 The US attorney's office in Washington declined to comment on the resignations.
 John Crabb, another prosecutor in the DC US attorney's Office, has announced he'll work on the Stone case.